liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/02-liferay-as-a-development-platform.markdown

 As you can see, all it does is declare the tag libraries you probably want to use, and then it calls a couple of tags that makes objects from the portlet framework available.
-Since there’s nothing really interesting here, you’ll want to look at `view.jsp` next:
+Since there's nothing really interesting here, you'll want to look at `view.jsp` next:

     <%@ include file="/init.jsp" %>